kartta-labs/kscope/README.md

 1. Copy `config.example.js` to `config.js`
 2. Set the backend endpoint in `config.js` file.
-3. Run a webserver in the `renderer` directory with your favorite http server application (e.g., `python -m SimpleHTTPServer`)
+3. Run a webserver in the `kscope` directory with your favorite http server application (e.g., `python -m SimpleHTTPServer`)
 4. You can visit the application at http://localhost:8000 or any other port that you chose at step 3.